Our 2017 Celebrity Guest Bios

 For more information click on the names below.

-The Mount Vernon, SD native and Iowa Hawkeye alum was selected in the first round of the 2006 NFL Draft by the Minnesota Vikings.
-Greenway did not play his rookie season due to a season ending injury in a pre-season game against the Oakland Raiders.
+Greenway was selected in the first round of the 2006 NFL Draft but did not play his rookie season due to a season-ending injury in a preseason game against the Oakland Raiders.
 In 2007, Greenway was listed as the Vikings starting weak-side linebacker.
-He racked up 105 tackles (78 solo and 27 assisted tackles), two forced fumbles and a pair of interceptions, in which one was returned for a 37 yard touchdown.
-His performance in his first season as a starting player helped the Minnesota Vikings become one of the best defenses throughout the league.
+He racked up 105 tackles (78 solo and 27 assisted), two forced fumbles and a pair of interceptions, including one that he returned for a 37-yard touchdown.
+His performance in his first season as a starting player helped the Vikings become one of the best defenses throughout the league.

-Greenway has established himself as one of the premier players for the Minnesota Vikings.
-In 2010, Greenway led the NFC in combined tackles (144) and was given the franchise tag in 2011 before earning a long term contract which solidified him as an asset for the Vikings for years to come.
-In 2011, Greenway had his best season statistically, he accumulated 154 combined tackles (89 total, 65 assisted), 13 tackles for a loss, two sacks and a fumble recovery – earning himself his first Pro Bowl selection.
+Greenway established himself as one of the premier players for Minnesota.
+In 2010, he led the NFC in combined tackles (144) and was given the franchise tag in 2011 before earning a long-term contract that solidified him as an asset for the Vikings for years to come.
+In 2011, Greenway had his best season statistically.
+He accumulated 154 combined tackles (89 solo, 65 assisted), 13 tackles for a loss, two sacks and a fumble recovery – earning his first Pro Bowl selection.

 Chad’s impact on the Vikings is not unlike his impact with Legends.
 He has remained a huge part of our organization and continues to be involved whenever he can.